 As the only free royal member, he escaped to the south, organized and summoned all of the Song’s forces, and reestablished the Song Dynasty.

 The new Song Empire obtained around the two-thirds territory of the former Song but encountered huge losses in population, economy, and dignity.

 Meanwhile, the new monarch Zhao Gou, now the Emperor Gaozong of Song, still was forced to keep escaping and hiding from Jin’s hunting.

-Under that crisis and unstable situation, Zhao Gou appealed all forces of Song to fight against Jin and protect his new regime.
+Under that crisis and unstable situation, Zhao Gou appealed to all forces of Song to fight against Jin and protect his new regime.

 Yue Fei's Exceptional Braveness and Insistent Fights

 Born into an ordinary peasant family, Yue Fei was very strong and upright.
-He spent most of his early years doing farm works, and got married at a young age.
+He spent most of his early years doing farm works and got married at a young age.

 When the Jin army was invading Song, Yue Fei witnessed many people being slaughtered or enslaved.
 After having seen those countless tragedies that happened to civilians, he decided to join the army of Song.

 Started as an ordinary soldier, Yue Fei got promoted quickly, because of his keen military insight and extraordinary martial art skills.

 Yue Fei tried several times to persuade the new emperor Zhao Gou to fight to take back all their lost lands and people, but he was turned down, got demoted, and then was removed from Song’s army in response.